Dare-marvel/Geeks-For-Geeks-GFG-Solutions/Cpp/Data Structures/Trees/Unique Binary Tree Requirements.md

 ### [Unique Binary Tree Requirements](https://geeksforgeeks.org/problems/unique-binary-tree-requirements/1)

 ## Explanation:
-Sure, let's break down the logic of the code and its time and space complexity.

-## Code Logic

 1. **Class Definition**: The code defines a class named `Solution`.
 In C++, a **class** is a user-defined data type that we can use to create objects of this type.
 It acts as a blueprint for the object we will create.

 2. **Function Declaration**: Inside the `Solution` class, a public function named `isPossible` is declared.
 The **public** keyword means this function can be accessed from outside the class.
 The function takes two integer parameters, `a` and `b`.